Keep These 15+ Emergency Numbers in Your Cell. Save Time and Have Peace of Mind Should an Emergency Arise. Use Your Cell and Be Prepared!

 With this method, an emergency responder will have to dial the number that appears on the lock screen wallpaper, rather than have the phone dial it for him or her, but it’s better than nothing!

-Water company – Useful for calling about broken water mains and botched bills.
-Call to get more information if you have a boil water alert or another contaminated water issue.
+Water company – This is a useful number to have for calling about broken water mains and botched bills.
+Call your water company to get more information if you have a boil water alert or another contaminated water issue.

 Power company – A useful number to have in your phone to report power outages.